sshahar1/SpringBootWorkshop/README.md

 Starting in this branch you are requested to:
 1. Run the spring-boot application successfully
 2. Pass all the unit tests provided

+# Phase 2
+Starting in this branch you are requested to:
+1. Change the running port to 9090
+2. Create a profile with a different default name
+3. Pass all the unit tests provided
+4. Change the default profile of the Spring-boot application from command line in 2 ways:
+* Change the profile
+* Use external properties file